45 Handy Aluminum Foil Hacks You’ll Wish You Knew Sooner

 Catch ice cream cone drips

-Aluminum foil uses extend far beyond keeping your best cookie sheets clean.
+Aluminum foil hacks extend far beyond keeping your best cookie sheets clean.
 You can actually prevent children from making a mess of their clothes by wrapping the bottom of an ice-cream cone with a piece of aluminum foil before handing it to them.
 Ta-da—no drips!

 Sharpen your scissors

 What can you do with those clean pieces of leftover foil you have hanging around?
 Use them to sharpen up your dull scissors!
-Smooth them out if necessary, and then fold the strips into several layers and start cutting.
+Smooth the pieces out if necessary, and then fold the strips into several layers and start cutting.
 Seven or eight passes should do the trick.
 Pretty simple, huh?